SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Poland.

+Here is how this works in practice.
 Marine and wildlife filming in Poland captures one of Europe's most intact natural landscapes.
 Productions can film European bison in Białowieża Forest—the last remnant of the primeval European lowland forest and a UNESCO World Heritage site—plus wolves and lynx in the Carpathian wilderness, white storks nesting across the eastern plains, and Baltic seal colonies.
-The Masuria lake district offers freshwater filming, and the Baltic coastline at Sopot, Gdynia, Kołobrzeg and Świnoujście provides 528 kilometres of beach and dune environments.
+The Masuria lake district gives freshwater filming.
+The Baltic coastline at Sopot, Gdynia, Kołobrzeg and Świnoujście gives 528 kilometres of beach and dune environments.

-We work with experienced Polish wildlife cinematographers and coordinate permits through the Polish Film Institute (PISF), the National Heritage Institute and the Maritime Office in Gdynia, Słupsk and Szczecin.
+Here is the short of it.
+We work with skilled Polish wildlife cinematographers and set up permits through the Polish Film Institute (PISF), the National Heritage Institute and the Maritime Office in Gdynia, Słupsk and Szczecin.
 Our team handles vessel access along the Baltic, dive operators, and access to Białowieża, Tatra and Bieszczady National Parks so your crew can focus on filming.

 Capabilities